Roxve/Covalent/README.md

-# this branch name may be misleading, it will also contain a redesign of the AST -> Analyzed AST -> IR -> Backend pipeline
+# it will contain a redesign of the AST -> Analyzed AST -> IR -> Backend pipeline

 # Covalent
 <p align="center">